deepfurry/go-performance-engineering/docs/README.md

         ↓ demonstrates
 ```

-A proof is not expected to show a universal speedup.
-Its job is to demonstrate that the claimed behavior can be reproduced under a documented environment.
+A proof is not expected to show a universal percentage improvement.

+Its job is to establish that a specific mechanism exists and can be reproduced under documented conditions.

 ## Relationship to the Agent Skill

-The Skill should not duplicate the handbook.
+The handbook and Skill intentionally serve different purposes.

 The handbook answers:

-> Why does this behavior exist?
+> Why does this behavior exist, and how should an engineer reason about it?

 The Skill answers:

-> When should an agent investigate this behavior, and what evidence is required before changing code?
+> When should an agent investigate this behavior, what evidence is required, and what actions are safe to recommend?

-Keeping those roles separate allows the Skill to remain compact while preserving detailed technical knowledge in this handbook.
+The Skill should therefore remain smaller, more operational, and progressively load only the references needed for the current problem.

 ## Version Sensitivity

-Compiler and runtime behavior changes over time.
+Compiler and runtime behavior evolve.

 Implementation-sensitive claims involving:

 - inlining;
 - escape analysis;
 - bounds-check elimination;
+- devirtualization;
+- generic lowering;
-- allocator paths;
+- allocator paths and thresholds;
-- GC internals;
+- garbage-collector internals;
 - runtime synchronization;
+- cgo boundary cost;
 - architecture-specific code generation;

 must be revalidated on the target Go toolchain.

 Hardware-sensitive claims must also be interpreted in the context of the target CPU, operating system, and workload.

+Historical benchmark results are useful evidence, but they are not permanent implementation contracts.

-## Principle
+## Evidence Principle

-The central principle of this handbook is simple:
+The central principle of this handbook is:

 > Optimize measured system behavior, not code cleverness.

+A valid performance investigation may conclude that no optimization should be made.